ConductionNL/ConductionCommonGroundBundle/README.md

 ];
 ```

-Aditionaly you will need to copy the parameter file conduction_common_ground.yaml (from resources/config) to config/packages folder of your application
+Additionally you will need to copy the parameter file conduction_common_ground.yaml (from resources/config) to config/packages folder of your application

 ## Commonground

-Common ground is a Dutch governmental initiative exploring the posibilaties of using open source, and rest api's as a backbone for governement and public architecture
+Common ground is a Dutch governmental initiative exploring the possibilities of using open source, and rest api's as a backbone for government and public architecture